-The Industrial Engineering Program of DLSU was established in 1971 to fulfill the growing demand for industrial engineers.
+The Industrial and Systems Engineering Program of DLSU was established in 1971 to fulfill the growing demand for industrial engineers.
 At that time, the name of the program is Industrial Management Engineering (IME) with two options for minors: Chemical Engineering and Mechanical Engineering.
 These two minors were offered because the industry’s need for engineering managers in manufacturing plants.

 The department also offered the ladderized program in industrial engineering, which allows a student to earn both bachelors and masters degrees in a span of five years.
 This program caters to excellent students who have obtained grade point average of better than 3.0 at the end of their junior year.
 IE had been very successful in recruiting students to take this program since its introduction in 2011.